dysnix/zabbix-antminer/README.md

-# zabbix-antiminer
+# zabbix-antminer

-An external script and template for getting Antiminer metrics into Zabbix
+An external script and template for getting AntMiner metrics into Zabbix

 ![Zabbix screen](screenshots/zabbix.png?raw=true "Zabbix screen")

 # How it works

-* Get Antiminer metrics from `/cgi-bin/get_miner_status.cgi` output by HTTP
+* Get AntMiner metrics from `/cgi-bin/get_miner_status.cgi` output by HTTP
 * Parse data from JSON output
 * Store data into Zabbix